I’m not dying here!

 “N’nyama dugu la.
 N’nyama gana la?”
 Kwang repeated the words with the musical ease of a native speaker.
 “My nyama for my country.
 My nyama for my king.”

 The strength went out of Mamoru’s limbs.
-Involuntarily, he found himself crumpling—in something like a bow, something like pain—until he felt his forehead clunk against the clear glass of the cockpit.
+Involuntarily, he found himself crumpling—in something like a bow, something like pain—until he felt his forehead clunk against the cockpit.
 It had been decades since this plane hit the mountainside, yet Mamoru could feel it crashing through everything he knew, scattering the broken pieces to the elements.

 It didn’t seem to matter whether the skeleton belonged to a man or a woman—a Kaigenese pilot or a Yammanka one.
 A warrior had died here.
 And Hibiki Sensei had lied about it.
 The whole village had lied about it.